yusacetin/chipi8/README.md

 | A, S, D, F | 7, 8, 9, E  |
 | Z, X, C, V | A, 0, B, F  |

+You can press the `Esc` key to open the pause menu.

 ## Screenshots

 ![Welcome screen](screenshots/screenshot_welcome.png)